-Although physical disabilities are often obvious, it’s more difficult to determine when an employee is mentally disabled.
+Although it is often obvious when a worker is physically disabled, it is more difficult to determine when an employee is mentally disabled.
 Obvious or not, though, if an employee has a “mental impairment” that “substantially limits a major life activity,” that worker is protected, and the employer is potentially liable for discrimination under the ADA.

-Under the new EEOC rules, employers need to be alert to the possibility that traits regarded as undesirable (chronic lateness, poor judgment, hostility to co-workers or supervisors) “may be linked to mental impairments.”
+Under EEOC rules, employers need to be alert to the possibility that traits regarded as undesirable—chronic lateness, poor judgment, hostility to co-workers or supervisors—“may be linked to mental impairments.”
 Although the traits themselves are not mental impairments, they may be related to mental impairments.
 The following disorders are considered mental or emotional impairments: